 - 41 percent of doctors believe that the use of buprenorphine comes from the individuals’ need to self medicate through withdrawal of other drugs while only 7 percent report the reason of use is to get high.

-With these shocking statistics, it is important for individuals to understand this drug more fully and to know how to break this cycle of abuse.
+With these are shocking statistics, it is important for individuals to understand this drug more fully and to know how to break this cycle of abuse.

 Symptoms of Buprenorphine Addiction